waylaidwanderer/node-opskins-tradeoffer-manager/README.md

 * `options` - (*optional*) Express trade options such as page.

 ### manager.getInventory(appid, options)
+Get your express trade inventory.
-> Returns a list the items in your express trade inventory.
+> Returns the express trade api result.

 * `appid` - The express trade appid you would like to get items for.
 * `options` - (*optional*) Express trade options such as page.

 ### manager.getUserInventory(userid, appid, options)
+Get another user's express trade inventory.
-> Returns a list the items in your express trade inventory.
+> Returns the express trade api result.

 * `userid` - The express trade user's steamid or userid.
 * `appid` - The express trade appid you would like to get items for.